AI-Driven Inflation Risk Could Reshape Global Markets

 The historical context of technology-linked inflation

-Technology investment has previously influenced inflation, but usually in a deflationary direction.
-The expansion of personal computing, the internet, and mobile technology lowered costs and improved efficiency during the late 1990s and 2000s.
+Technology investment has often influenced inflation, typically in a deflationary direction.
+The expansion of personal computing, the internet, and mobile technology during the late 1990s and 2000s reduced costs and improved efficiency.

-AI differs in scale and resource intensity.
-Unlike software-only innovations, modern AI systems require vast physical infrastructure, rare materials, and continuous energy consumption.
+AI, however, differs in scale and resource intensity.
+Unlike earlier software-led innovations, modern AI systems require vast physical infrastructure, advanced semiconductors, rare materials, and continuous energy consumption.

 Macroeconomic data signaling emerging pressure

-Recent macroeconomic indicators suggest that AI investment is intersecting with inflation-sensitive inputs.
-Semiconductor equipment prices have remained elevated, with advanced chip manufacturing concentrated among a small group of suppliers.
+Recent macroeconomic indicators suggest AI investment is intersecting with inflation-sensitive inputs.
+Semiconductor equipment prices remain elevated, with advanced chip manufacturing concentrated among a small group of suppliers.

-Energy demand linked to data centers has increased electricity consumption forecasts in the United States and parts of Europe, placing upward pressure on wholesale power prices in certain regions.
+At the same time, rising data-center activity has lifted energy demand in the United States and parts of Europe, placing upward pressure on wholesale power prices in certain regions.

 Timeline leading to the current concern